lordwildbeast/plate-distance-detection-using-yolov4/README.md

 # Description
-Distance detection of Indonesian license plate using Yolov4
+Distance estimation of Indonesian license plate using Yolov4

 # To-do
 ## Installation you need opencv-contrib-python